 We are happy for students who live nearer to Karori West to meet at the Technology centre on the Monday morning if we have written permission stating this.
 In the afternoon if you would prefer your child to leave for home from Karori West on either the Monday or Tuesday, we need written permission as well.

 Pastoral Guidance and Learning

-If you have any concerns or queries regarding your child, please contact your child's classroom teacher first.
-We are keen to establish a strong connection between home and school as we believe this supports the development and well being of the whole child.
+If you have any concerns or queries regarding your child, please contact your child's classroom teacher.
+We are keen to establish a strong connection between home and school as we believe this supports the development and wellbeing of the whole child.

-Our Deputy Principal, Andrea Peetz will provide further support for teachers, parents and students when the need may arise.
+Our Deputy Principal, James Appleton, will provide further support for teachers, parents and students when the need may arise.